wangxun123456/Sinnga/README.md

 Sinnga Bitcoin Core + OnmiLayer integration/staging tree
 =====================================

 Sinnga will maintain its code base with the latest official release of bitcoin_core.
 Currently, it has been developing with the coming release of bitcoin_core 0.17.
-It will be online with the same version of bitcoin_core.
+It will be online with the same version of bitcoin_core on Bitcoin Nodes.

 [![Build Status](https://travis-ci.org/bitcoin/bitcoin.svg?branch=master)](https://travis-ci.org/bitcoin/bitcoin)